Handling tabular data

 The DATA button changes to DATA when a compatible named value is selected, allowing you to edit the data using the data editor.

-If you need to rename a column, rename the named value in the app designer instead of renaming the column in the data editor.
-If you do the latter, the data editor will leave the named value corresponding to the old column in place, and add a new named value with the new column name.
+Important: If you need to rename a column, rename the named value in the app designer instead of renaming the column in the data editor.
+If you rename the column directly, the data editor will leave the old named value in place and create a new one with the new column name.

 Apps can read and process the data you enter using the data editor.
 However, they cannot currently modify the data.
 To change the data, the app author needs to use Calcapp Creator.